ManuelSR26/manuelsr26.github.io/index.md

 ## Engineer.
-Technology Enthusiast.
 Data Scientist on the works.

-## Passionate about Data, AI, ML.

 ### You can read more about me [here](https://manuelsr26.github.io/about)